spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/READMELinuxSSL.md

 # commonName            :ASN.1 12:'hostname'
 # Certificate is to be certified until Sep  3 18:11:57 2033 GMT (3652 days)

-# CP files you created to appropriate subdirectories under /etc/ssl.
+# CP files you created to appropriate subdirectories under /etc/ssl on the host that will be using the certificate
 /etc/ssl/certs
 sudo nano server4_certificate.pem
 cd